Sandro Mamukelashvili

-Alexander "Sandro" Mamukelashvili (ალექსანდრე "სანდრო" მამუკელაშვილი; born May 23, 1999) is a Georgian-American professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
+Alexander "Sandro" Mamukelashvili (ალექსანდრე "სანდრო" მამუკელაშვილი; born 23 May 1999) is a Georgian-American professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
 He played college basketball for the Seton Hall Pirates.

-Mamukelashvili attended basketball powerhouse Montverde Academy after a stint on youth teams in Italy.
+Mamukelashvili attended Montverde Academy after a stint on a youth team in Biella, Italy.
 As a junior at Seton Hall, Mamukelashvili missed several weeks with a wrist injury but averaged 11.9 points per game.
 He was named Big East Co-Player of the Year as a senior.

-Early life and high school career
+Early life

 Mamukelashvili was born in New York City and grew up in Tbilisi, Georgia after moving to the country when he was a baby.
 He is fluent in English, Georgian, Russian, and Italian.
-His grandmother, Ira Gabashvili, was a member of the Soviet Women's National Basketball team.
+His grandmother, Ira Gabashvili, was a member of the Soviet women's national basketball team.
 Mamukelashvili's older brother David introduced him to basketball at a young age, and Sandro grew up idolizing the Georgian player Zaza Pachulia.
 He was in Chicago visiting his aunt, noted pianist Eteri Andjaparidze, when the Russo-Georgian War broke out in August 2008.
 David currently teaches English at Newark Academy in Livingston, New Jersey.

 When he was 14 years old, Mamukelashvili moved to Biella, Italy to attend high school.
 He competed on the U17, U18, and U19 teams, and he helped the teams to finish third place in the national finals.
 Mamukelashvili said that moving to Italy was difficult but his club and head coach Federico Danna made everything possible for him.
-In 2016, he moved to the United States to attend basketball powerhouse Montverde Academy, where he played alongside New York Knicks player RJ Barrett.
+In 2016, he moved to the United States to attend Montverde Academy, where he played alongside Toronto Raptors player RJ Barrett.
 While at Montverde, Pachulia became a mentor to Mamukelashvili and introduced him to several players such as Stephen Curry.
-Mamukelashvili scored 11 points in a 72–45 win over Greensboro Day School to help Montverde reach the finals of the "DICK’S Sporting Goods High School Nationals".
+Mamukelashvili scored 11 points in a 72–45 win over Greensboro Day School to help Montverde reach the finals of the Dick's Sporting Goods High School Nationals.

 On April 20, 2017, Mamukelashvili committed to playing college basketball for Seton Hall over offers from USC, South Carolina, and Vanderbilt.
 He chose the Pirates because his high school coach Kevin Boyle had a good relationship with Seton Hall coach Kevin Willard and his brother David lived nearby.